Chipdelmal/Chipdelmal.github.io/_dataViz/2022-06-17-LastfmNetwork.md

 ![](../media/chord/FrequencyLog_350-05.png)

 After testing this idea out, I decided to use an initial arbitrary threshold of the top $100$ artists for the chord plot.
-Now, for the window size described in the [network](#the-network) description I used a value of $5$, which seems to provide a good balance of correlation information between artists (more on this will be described in the [SBM section](#nested-sbm) of this document).
+Now, for the window size described in the [network](#the-network) description I used a value of $5$, which seems to provide a good balance of correlation information between artists (more on this will be described in a future post in which I will focus more on [Stochastic Block Model]([#nested-sbm](https://graph-tool.skewed.de/static/doc/demos/inference/inference.html#the-stochastic-block-model-sbm))-structure of the network).

 ## [Chord Diagram](https://github.com/Chipdelmal/LastfmViz/blob/master/transitions.py)